NikolaosPapas/aisd-wde-07-intro-to-bootstrap/README.md

 - [ ] Inside the `bootstrap_basics` folder, create a file named `styles.css`.
 This file will contain the CSS used to style your HTML content.

 ## 2. **Add HTML Boilerplate**

-Now that you have your files set up, start by adding the basic HTML5 boilerplate as seen below to set up the foundation of your document in `index.html`.
+Now that you have your files set up, start by adding the basic HTML5 boilerplate.

+  - [ ] Open your currently empty `index.html` file and add the following code to it.

 ```html
 <!DOCTYPE html>